Commercial Loan Specialist (CLS) logo

 Commercial Loan Specialist (CLS) Review

-Commercial Loan Specialist (CLS) positions itself as a capital advisory and loan brokerage firm specializing in commercial real estate (CRE) financing.
+Commercial Loan staff context (CLS) positions itself as a capital advisory and loan brokerage firm specializing in commercial real estate (CRE) financing.
 The company claims to have funded over $100 million in loans through its team of dedicated advisors and operates with a network of active lenders across the United States.

 CLS offers three primary service tracks: acquisition financing (where they identify appropriate lenders and negotiate terms for property purchases), development financing (where they analyze project stage, assumptions, and projections to structure loans matching specific business plans), and portfolio refinancing (leveraging market insights to optimize existing holdings).
 The company positions itself as a middleman that handles the complete loan lifecycle from initial consultation through closing.